-- Questions are usually linking with three aspects: Drive, Time, and Value - A good question combines a value with a drive and a time: [inspired by Bosworth] - The drive drives forward the interviewee to a new stage of his travel. - The interviewee wants to lead in time from past to presence to future. - The interviewee learns something about the value
+- Software as a Business - Questions are usually linking with three aspects: Drive, Time, and Value - A good question combines a value with a drive and a time: [inspired by Bosworth] - The drive drives forward the interviewee to a new stage of his travel. - The interviewee wants to lead in time from past to presence to future. - The interviewee learns something about the value